symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

         :start-after:  /* start block 04 */
         :end-before: /* end block 04 */

-The previous snippet outputs the resolved mosaic identifier for the namespace ``cat.currency`` and the transaction you have just sent.
+The previous snippet outputs the resolved mosaic identifier for the namespace ``nem.xem`` and the transaction you have just sent.

 .. code-block:: bash